C0DER11101/CPrograms/FileSystems/Note1.md

 2. Line buffered.
 3. Unbuffered.

-* In _fully buffered_ streams, data is transferred only when the buffern is full.
+* In _fully buffered_ streams, the data is transferred only when the buffer is full.
 * In _line buffered_ streams, the data is transferred either when the buffer is full or when a newline character is written to the buffer.
 * In _unbuffered_ streams, the data is transferred as quickly as possible.